Maccraft123/Cadmium/README.md

 | KVM Virtualtization		| Y(read wiki)		| Y(read wiki)		| N				| Y			|

 ## Official discord server is at https://discord.gg/4QhpsHRygt
-## Official IRC channel is #cadmium on Freenode IRC, it is bridged to #cadmium-irc channel on discord
-## You can also join it via Matrix, #freenode_#cadmium:matrix.org

 ## Installation
 - *Edit ./config to reflect your board*